jlaiii/Omegle-IP-Puller/README.md

 # Omegle IP Puller

-This script allows you to retrieve the IP address of the person you are currently connected to on Omegle.
-A new window will be opened displaying the IP address, and there will be a button to quickly look up the IP address.
+This Tampermonkey script allows you to retrieve the IP address of the person you are currently connected to on Omegle.
+A new menu will be opened displaying the IP address, and there will be a button to quickly look up the IP address.

 ## Upcoming Features
 - display the IP information